SystemsApproach/7E/introduction/protocols.rst

-at the destination host, it is processed in the opposite order: IP first interprets the IP header at the front of the message (i.e., takes whatever action is appropriate given the contents of the header) and passes the body of the message (but not the HHP header) up to UDP, which takes whatever action is indicated by the UDP header that its peer attached and passes the body of the message (but not the UDP header) up to the application program.
+at the destination host, it is processed in the opposite order: IP first interprets the IP header at the front of the message (i.e., takes whatever action is appropriate given the contents of the header) and passes the body of the message (but not the IP header) up to UDP, which takes whatever action is indicated by the UDP header that its peer attached and passes the body of the message (but not the UDP header) up to the application program.
 The message passed up from UDP